SarthakJena1/UFResearcher/README.md

-Based off the **simplified-suggestions** code, basic auth implimentation for now
+Based off the **simplified-suggestions** code, basic verification implimentation for now